Qubit-compatible substrates with superconducting through-silicon vias: DC characterization

 \section{DC characterization}

-\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt){grigo5.pdf} {(a) Temperature dependence of normalized resistance for ALD titanium nitride inside a single via (circles), planar ALD titanium nitride (squares), and the planar tantalum-based electrode layer (triangles).
-For clarity, the traces are offset vertically by 0.1. (b) Differential resistance versus the absolute value of bias current $I_{dc}$ through a single TSV at 100 mK, showing several switching currents.
+\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt){fig5.pdf} {(a) Temperature dependence of normalized resistance for ALD titanium nitride inside a single via (circles), planar ALD titanium nitride (squares), and the planar tantalum-based electrode layer (diamonds).
+For clarity, the traces are offset vertically in steps of 0.1. (b) Differential resistance versus the absolute value of bias current $I_{dc}$ through a single TSV at 100 mK, showing several switching currents.
 The response is symmetric around $I_{bias}=0$. (c) Smallest switching current versus normal-state resistance for several different TSVs on two wafers. }

 The superconducting transition temperature of the tantalum-based electrode layer is slightly above 4 K {[}Fig. \ref{fig:dc}(a){]}, in line with a literature value of 4.46 K for high-purity bulk tantalum \cite{milne_superconducting_1961}.
 On the planar back side of the wafer, the ALD titanium nitride coating has a transition temperature in excess of approximately 2 K, which is typical for highly disordered titanium nitride deposited by ALD.
 The critical temperature is significantly below highest values achieved with ALD or other methods (4.5 to 5.4 K) \cite{torgovkin_high_2018} but easily satisfies the basic requirement of effectively suppressing thermal quasiparticles in superconducting qubit applications, which operate around 10~mK to 30~mK.
-The critical temperatures of the films were measured with standard lock-in techniques in a four-probe configuration.
+The critical temperatures and currents were measured with standard lock-in techniques in a four-probe configuration (see Appendix \ref{app:measurements-analysis} for details).